sudosean/mw-workshop/README.md

    - integration-tests
    - performance-tests
 - For Job names use kebab-case
-  - job names need not be unique across all Workflows, but must be unique within the same Workflow
+  - Job names need not be unique across all Workflows, but must be unique within the same Workflow

 ## Step 5: Checking out code
 <a name="Checking"></a>
-In this next part, we will define the `steps` that belong to the `job`.
+In this next part, we will define the `Steps` that belong to the `Job`.
 Usually the first step is to checkout the code from the repo.
 A step is an individual task within a Job; this may be a Public Action, a Custom Action, or a Run Step

-`steps` is the next key down from `build` and is a list usually with the following keys (among others): `name`, `uses`, `with`
+`Steps` is the next key down from `build` and is a list usually with the following keys (among others): `name`, `uses`, `with`

-In `lintCodeBase.yml` under `jobs -> steps` add the following to checkout the codebase:
+In `lint-code-base.yml` under `Jobs -> Steps` add the following to checkout the codebase:

 <img width="916" alt="Screen Shot 2022-08-09 at 2 45 36 PM" src="https://user-images.githubusercontent.com/7821732/183767363-c6fad692-b324-47ee-8758-7a22cb49f7cd.png">

+NOTE: step ids are used to reference the step in contexts if needed

 ### Best Pracitces
 - For Step Names you can have spaces but keep it simple and avoid the use of non-alpha characters